What is GST(Goods and Services Tax) in India? Complete Guide

 Incentives for Small and Medium Enterprises (SMEs): The composition scheme under GST offers a simplified tax structure for SMEs, allowing them to pay taxes at a reduced rate based on turnover, which alleviates their tax burden and simplifies compliance processes.

-Uniform Market Conditions: By implementing a consistent tax rate across the country, GST has minimized economic discrepancies, fostering a more competitive business environment and promoting equitable tax distribution across industries and regions.
+Uniform Market Conditions: By implementing a consistent tax rate across the country, GST has minimised economic discrepancies, fostering a more competitive business environment and promoting equitable tax distribution across industries and regions.

 Consumer Transparency: GST has ushered in a higher level of transparency for consumers, clearly delineating the tax component in the cost of goods and services, thereby empowering consumers with better information about their purchases.